funfair-tech/fun-wallet-docs/docs/guide/web-sdk/react.md

 <WalletFollower />
 ```

-### Parameters

-#### page - optional

-Type - string

-If you want to deep link the into a page on the wallet you can pass any of the routes to this parameter which are [here](./routing.html#deep-link-page-routes).
-If not passed in it will default to the main route page.
+If you want to deep link the into a page on the wallet it is explained how to do that [here](./routing.html#deep-link-page-routes).
+By default to the main `/funds` page will load.

 Please note you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationcompleted](./sdk-event-listeners.html#authenticationcompleted) has fired, `authenticationcompleted` means they are logged in.